wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-sql-server-use-premium-storage.md

 - Configure ILB / ELB and add Endpoints.
 - Update Listener by either:
 	- Taking the AlwaysOn Group offline and updating the AlwaysOn Listener with new ILB / ELB IP address.
 	- Or adding the IP addess resource of new Cloud Service ILB/ELB through PowerShell into Windows clustering.
 Then set the Possible owners of the IP Address resource to the migrated node, SQL2, and set this as OR dependency in the Network Name.
-See the ‘Adding IP Address Resource on Same Subnet’ section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
+See the 'Adding IP Address Resource on Same Subnet' section of the [Appendix](#appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage).
 - Check DNS configuration/propogation to the clients.
-- Migrate SQL1 VM, and go through steps 2 – 4.
+- Migrate SQL1 VM, and go through steps 2 - 4.
 - If using steps 5ii, then add SQL1 as a Possible Owner for the added IP Address Resource
 - Test failovers.